 Here are some extra tips to keep your office chair wheels in tip-top shape:

-- Keep your hair pulled back in a ponytail so that it doesn’t get in your face or fall out.
+• Keep your hair back in a ponytail so it doesn’t get in your face or fall out.

-- Clean the floors on daily basis to avoid dirt and debris.
+• Clean the floors daily to avoid dirt and debris.

 Wrapping Up